frangucc/thenodechronbook/entire_book_outline.md

-There are now many projects that have everything to do with drones and cheap quad copters RC quad potters there Arduino or trinket base you have many accelerometer and gyroscope style motion celebration type projects we need in the physics and data analysis data science I'm in start to learn about biomechanics team dynamics motion on the field all that stuff so Space from an inter-from a sports field perspective you're getting physics sports fitness heart rate therapy training and you're creating superhuman athletes
+There are now many projects that have everything to do with drones and cheap quad copters RC quad potters there Arduino or trinket base you have many accelerator and gyroscope style motion celebration type projects we need in the physics and data analysis data science I'm in start to learn about bio-mechanics team dynamics motion on the field all that stuff so Space from an inter-from a sports field perspective you're getting physics sports fitness heart rate therapy training and you're creating superhuman athletes